-You’d be remiss not to add fortuitous to your list of college vocabulary words to learn.
+You’d be remiss not to add fortuitous to your list of key vocabulary words to learn.
 Derived from the Latin word for “chance,” fortuitous means “occurring by chance,” according to Merriam-Webster.
 Though not originally used to describe things that happen by luck or good fortune, the word has come to be associated with the kind of serendipity associated with positive results.
 Some close synonyms for the term include:

 To illustrate the meaning of fortuitous, consider turning in a college assignment just as your professor learns of receiving a departmental award.
 If you later receive an “A,” you might describe your timing as fortuitous.

 Among the college words, you’ll need to know to hold your own in the world of academia is garish.
 Meaning “vividly colored,” according to Merriam-Webster, the word often has a negative connotation.
 In fact, secondary definitions of the term garish include “excessively or disturbingly vivid,” “offensively or distressingly bright,” and even “tastelessly showy; flashy.”
 Synonyms sometimes associated with the word include: